Y0Coss/docs-fork/pages/network/load_balancer/zones/guide.en-gb.md

 ## Introduction

-The OVH Load Balancer service is located in one or more availability area(s), defined when subscribing to the service.

-You have the possibility to order additional zones for your service.
-This increases the availability of your Load Balancer service in case a zone is unavailable.

-It is also possible, if configured appropriately, to use multiple zones to minimize latency for your visitors.
+The OVHcloud Load Balancer is a critical component for distributing network traffic across your infrastructure.
+To ensure the highest level of service and optimal user experience, it is essential to deploy your Load Balancer across multiple availability zones (AZ).
+When subscribing to an OVHcloud Load Balancer service, **you may choose one or more availability zones** in which the service will be located.
+You also have the possibility to **order additional zones** for an existing service.

+Configuring your OVHcloud Load Balancer in multiple availability zones will help you increase the reliability of your Load Balancer service in case a zone is unavailable, or minimize latency for your users by directing the traffic to the service nearest to them.
+Most regions only have one zone, but specific regions offer several availability zones (**Multi-AZ**), thus providing enhanced performance and availability for local users.

+This guide details how to configure and utilize these multiple zones to leverage enhanced performance and resilience.

+> [!primary]
+>
+> Due to technical restrictions, when configuring an OVHcloud Load Balancer with two zones, if one is located in an APAC region and the other is not, traffic will be preferentially routed through the non-APAC zone first, even when the Load Balancer service is out of order in that zone.
+>
+> This behavior is specific to cross-continent setups involving APAC zones.
+Therefore, we do not recommend configuring your Load Balancer in this manner.
+>
+> You may find a list of OVHcloud regions on [our website](https://www.ovhcloud.com/en/about-us/global-infrastructure/regions/).
+>

 ## Instructions